Summer Reading and Math Enrichment 2022

 - Please write a brief summary for each chapter or major part of your book, as doing so will help you with assignments when you return to class.

-- A brief statement about why they chose the book that they did, what they hoped to get from the book, and what they actually got from that book.*
+- A thoughtful paragraph about why they chose the book that they did, what they hoped to get from the book, and what they actually got from that book.*

 - Three current events articles from a reputable news source that relate thematically to their book.